-Following a review of the Appendices attached to this report I have formed the following views:
+The discussion within the Appendices attached to this report indicates the following:

 - Controls over construction noise, particularly during daytime, weekend and during so called 'Unavoidable' works are inadequate.
 In this respect, it is noted that no consideration was given to the Melbourne City Council (MCC) Noise and Vibration Management Guidelines which provides more detailed advice on construction noise criteria and mitigation.
-Another example is the NSW Transport for NSW (TfNSW) Construction Noise Strategy 7TP-ST-157/2.0 which is used in part, but not for impact assessment considerations, such as defining mitigation action thresholds for minimising adverse impacts at night.
-(Appendix A) - The assessment of construction vibration is incomplete and does not adequately consider sensitive buildings, residences and critical equipment and risk.
-Uncertainties associated with the source strength, vibration propagation and the site geology could have a significant impact on the vibration experienced at affected receivers.
-(Appendix B) - Operational noise is less critical and other than at the portals, because the trains are underground airborne train noise will be adequately controlled.
-Further, control of noise from ventilation equipment and mechanical plant to meet the requirements of SEPP N -1 is relatively straightforward to achieve at reasonable cost and can result in a satisfactory amenity for affected residents.
-(Appendix C) - In my view, operational vibration has not been satisfactorily assessed.
+Another example is the NSW Transport for NSW (TfNSW) Construction Noise Strategy 7TP-ST-157/2.0 which is used in part, but not for impact assessment considerations, such as defining mitigation action thresholds for minimising adverse impacts at night - The assessment of construction vibration is incomplete and does not adequately consider sensitive buildings, residences and critical equipment and risk.
+Uncertainty associated with the source strength, vibration propagation and the site geology could have a significant impact on the vibration experienced at affected receivers - Operational noise is less critical and other than at the portals, because the trains are underground airborne train noise will be adequately controlled.
+Further, control of noise from ventilation equipment and mechanical plant to meet the requirements of SEPP N -1 is relatively straightforward to achieve at reasonable cost and can result in a satisfactory amenity for affected residents. - In our view, operational vibration has not been satisfactorily assessed.
 Further investigations are required to establish the expected vibration levels with affected residences.
 Uncertainty over the train source vibration, ground coupling effects and vibration propagation indicate a high degree of risk and potential exceedance.
-Given the difficulty of rectifying operational vibration in situ and the particularly high sensitivity of many sites and receivers along the alignment, the use of floated track slab along the majority of the alignment is recommended.
-(Appendix D) - Given the above concerns, consideration should be given to alternative guidance and criteria to address the specific requirements of comprehensive noise and vibration impact associated with this major transport infrastructure.
+Given the difficulty of rectifying operational vibration in situ and the particularly high sensitivity of many sites and receivers along the alignment, the use of floated track slab along the majority of the alignment is recommended - Given the above concerns, consideration should be given to alternative guidance and criteria to address the specific requirements of comprehensive noise and vibration impact associated with this major transport infrastructure.